Banking on Cedar-Riverside

 History of Cedar Avenue South

-The Cedar Avenue South cultural district was considered a port of entry for Swedes, Germans, and Bohemians, who started to arrive in large numbers during the late 19th century.
+The Cedar Avenue South Cultural District was considered a port of entry for Swedes, Germans, and Bohemians, who started to arrive in large numbers during the late 19th century.
 In its early days, Cedar-Riverside housed a lot of Scandinavian immigrants who worked for the lumber and milling fields on the banks of the Mississippi River.
 After those industries declined in the 1920s, the area experienced an increase in Eastern European immigrants in the 1940s.
 Along with the Seven Corners area in the 1960s and 70s, it became a burgeoning community for hippies, activists, and musicians.
 Fast-forward to today, and Cedar-Riverside is home to one of the largest immigrant communities in the Twin Cities—yet still maintains remnants of all these past influxes in some way, shape, or form.
 Somalis are now the predominant minority group here.
 Dubbed “Little Mogadishu,” the Cedar Avenue South cultural district reflects that shift with emerging businesses and numerous restaurants that are providing Somali goods and cuisine.

 During those years I was working with Radio K, I had a co-host who is still my best friend today.
 Every Saturday, I would usually pick him up from University Village on the East Bank, and then we would traverse to the West Bank campus, parking in a lot at the nearby Rarig Center.
 During our walk, we would debate if we should have breakfast at Hard Times Cafe or The Wienery, only to agree to have breakfast at The Wienery, and lunch with our guests that day from The Beat Box at Hard Times.
 Hard Times and The Wienery are still slinging dishes of delicious food and hot coffee and tea for any patron who walks through its doors today, and I still highly recommend a visit to both.
+Next door to the Wienery is Nader Persian Restaurant, a small family style restaurant providing deeply enriching and delectable Persian appetizers, stews, and dishes in a setting that feels very much like entering someone’s home.
+Elsewhere along Cedar is Lucky Dragon, providing plenty of Chinese and Vietnamese dishes, along with a lunch buffet.

 Many are surprised to learn this area is a place for great theater, too.
 The arts departments of the University of Minnesota and nearby Augsburg College, as well as the Theatre in the Round stage, have been featuring plays and one-person shows here for decades.
 After a filling lunch in the district, I would often find myself at Theater in the Round to catch a 2 pm matinee, which you can still experience these days on Sundays.
+In addition, both The Southern Theater and Mixed Blood Theater provide musicals and plays that cause audience goers to think more critically about the world they live in, and walk out with a new worldview and perspective.

 Cedar Avenue South brims with culture, diversity, and artistry, and what makes the cultural district unique is, of course, the people, the food, and the arts.
 It provides a kind of everyday education that makes the rest of us more astute and enriched as a result.